wiesehahn/lidar-availability/availability_germany.md

 Geodata collection, administration and publication in Germany is predominantly organized in federal structures by the land surveying and cadaster authorities of the 16 federal states.
 Although the *Working Committee of the surveying authorities of the states of the Federal Republic of Germany* (AdV) defines guidelines and standards ([DTM spec](https://www.adv-online.de/AdV-Produkte/Standards-und-Produktblaetter/Standards-der-Geotopographie/binarywriterservlet?imgUid=2b14073e-de6b-1f71-96e7-436303dd7d12&uBasVariant=11111111-1111-1111-1111-111111111111), [DSM spec](https://www.adv-online.de/AdV-Produkte/Standards-und-Produktblaetter/Standards-der-Geotopographie/binarywriterservlet?imgUid=da14073e-de6b-1f71-96e7-436303dd7d12&uBasVariant=11111111-1111-1111-1111-111111111111), [Point Cloud spec](https://www.adv-online.de/AdV-Produkte/Standards-und-Produktblaetter/Standards-der-Geotopographie/binarywriterservlet?imgUid=6b510f6e-a708-d081-505a-20954cd298e1&uBasVariant=11111111-1111-1111-1111-111111111111)), there is still a variety of data and their availability in the realm of laserscanning data.
 For applications on a broader scale, beyond state boundaries, it is essential to know the data availability.
 Hence, information on federal ALS data was collected from federal mapping agencies' websites and other sources such as personal and email comunication.

-*Comparison of available ALS data in Germany by state (in case multiple campaigns are available the date range refers to the last finished campaign)*
+*Comparison of available ALS point cloud data in Germany by federal state (in case multiple campaigns are available the date range refers to the last finished campaign)*

 | Federal State | Cost (min)[^1] | Cost (max)[^2] | Year (from)[^3] | Year (to)[^4] | Point Density[^5] |
 |---|---|---|---|---|---|